attrib/RepairRecipe/README.md

 `RepairRecipe.repair.overRepair` - Player is allowed to over repair items.
 Default: false

+## Commands ##

+`/repairrecipe reload` - Reload the `config.yml` file.
+To reload `items.yml` restart the server.

+`/repairrecipe debug [true|false]` - Enable debug mode.
+Many debug messages will appear in the server log and some to the player.
+Do not enable this as long as you do not want to report a bug.

 ## Credits ##

 I want to thank everyone who gives me feedback and tests the plugin.
 If you help me, I will add you to this list ;)